Damdev-95/dareyio-projects/linux_commands.md

 * `sudo useradd -m <username>` to create a user with home directory
 * `sudo passwd <username>` to create a password for the user
 * `sudo grep username /etc/passwd` or `cat /etc/passwd | grep username`
+* `inode` stores the metadata about a file
+* `file table` stores the file name and inode number
+* `df -i` this indicates the size of inodes for a specific disk or partition
+* `ls -i filename` to indicate the inode number of the file or directory
+* `stat filename` for details on a file
+*